YasserB94/CookieClicker/readme.md

 	split in two functions: update() and draw()
   - [X] Make the cookie clickable
     - [X] Add a counter to count amount of cookies baked
+- [ ] Add some sort of multiplier
+  - [ ] Add oven option to upgrade-shop pane
+  - [ ] Add oven level indicator to upgrade-stats pane
+  - [ ] Add price to oven upgrade
+  - [ ] Make cookie clicker generate random amount of cookies based on oven level

 - [ ] Upgrade Ideas
   - [ ] The user sells a cookie every x seconds and gains money to buy upgrades instead of using cookies